Federico Bonansea

-Federico Bonansea (born 13 March 1998) is an Argentine professional footballer who plays as a goalkeeper for Agropecuario, on loan from Unión Santa Fe.
+Federico Bonansea (born 13 March 1998) is an Argentine professional footballer who plays as a goalkeeper for San Martín de San Juan.

 Career

 Bonansea started his youth career in his hometown with Fray Nicasio Gutiérrez, which preceded stints with All Boys de Villa María and Estudiantes de Hernando.
 In 2010, he joined Belgrano's academy.
 In July 2016, Bonansea was loaned to Spanish football with Tercera División team Villarreal C. He made his debut on 23 October in a 4–0 home win against Segorbe, which was followed by further appearances against Rayo Ibense, Segorbe (away) and Muro.
 During his time there, the goalkeeper was an unused substitute thirty-two times.
 Bonansea returned to Belgrano in July 2017, though would depart two years later.

 July 2019 saw Bonansea return to Spain with Moralo.
 He'd appear just once, playing all of a 9–2 away win versus Valdivia on 9 November 2019.
 In January 2020, Bonansea returned to his homeland with Primera División side Unión Santa Fe.
 After being on the bench for a Copa Sudamericana defeat to Emelec in October, he made his competitive Unión debut on 20 November against Arsenal de Sarandí.
 In January 2022, Bonansea joined Primera Nacional club Agropecuario on a one-year loan deal.